-During the year, the Lancashire and Cathedral group have consolidated the employment and payroll services within Lancashire Insurance Services Limited ("LISL"), a fellow group undertaking of the Syndicate's managing agent.
-LISL pays all salaries to the employees and recharges a proportion to CUL.
+In 2018, the Lancashire group have consolidated the employment and payroll services within Lancashire Insurance Services Limited ("LISL"), a fellow group undertaking of the Syndicate's managing agent.
+LISL pays all salaries to the employees and recharges a proportion to LSL.
 All staff are employed by LISL.
 The following amounts were recharged by the managing agent to the Syndicate in respect of salary costs: